How Russia's current war in Ukraine echoes its Crimean War of the 1850s

 "There are very distinct parallels.
 And I think Putin has probably overstretched himself in the same way that Nicholas I did," says Orlando Figes, a British historian and the author of The Crimean War: A History.

-"Nicholas, who wanted to counteract the influence of liberal democracy in Europe, came up with the slogan, 'Orthodoxy, autocracy, nationalism,'" Figes says.
+"Nicholas, who wanted to counteract the influence of liberal democracy in Europe, came up with the slogan, 'Orthodoxy, autocracy, nationalism,'" says Figes, who's upcoming book is The Story of Russia.
 "That might just as well stand for Putin's ideology.
 This is a war backed by the Orthodox Church.
 He is an autocrat.
 He sees himself as a bulwark against liberal principles coming from the West.''

 Professor Vladislav Zubok, a Russian historian at the London School of Economics, has a similar take.